kvpreethi/HCL-AI-Data-Advisor-For-HCL-Workload-Automation/README.md

 	 A guided configuration procedure will start.
  2. Follow the guided procedure and answer the prompts to add your credentials, specify the engine type (if HCL Workload Automation for distributed systems or HCL Workload Automation for Z) and, for HCL Workload Automation for Z only, also the engine name.

-**Note:** If you are connecting HCL Workload Automation for distributed systems as an OpenMetric server, you must use the Engine credentials.
+**Note:** If you are connecting HCL Workload Automation for distributed systems, you must use the Engine credentials.
-If you are connecting HCL Workload Automation for Z as an OpenMetric server, you must use the Dynamic Workload Console credentials instead.
+If you are connecting HCL Workload Automation for Z, you must use the Dynamic Workload Console credentials instead.

 To **update existing credentials**, run the following steps:
  1. From [docker_deployment_dir], run the following command